-Located in a remote part of northern England, Spadeadam Research and Testing offers the opportunity to carry out rarely available trials in a controlled and secure ‘real-life’ environment.
+Located in a remote part of northern England, Spadeadam Testing and Research offers the opportunity to carry out rarely available trials in a controlled and secure ‘real-life’ environment.

 Large-scale test facilities include multiple test pads, vessels and demonstrations areas which can be tailored to meet specific customer requirements and support a unique range of test scenarios.